What is a Smart Beta ETF?

 By taking on these risks, investors expect to be rewarded with greater returns when economic conditions and sentiment cause individual factors to bounce back.

-Value, Momentum and Small Cap have done well in times of economic growth and rising inflation and interest rates, whereas Quality and Low Volatility have been defensive and delivered outperformance in downturns.
+They did especially well in times of economic growth and rising inflation and interest rates.
+On the other hand, ‘Quality‘ and ‘Low Volatility‘ have been defensive and delivered outperformance in downturns.

 However, the main factors listed above have been shown to work across multiple countries, asset classes and decades which is why Smart Beta has become so popular.